 Infants and toddlers (3 and under) are lovingly welcomed into our nursery, cared for by competent and loving individuals with activities designed specifically for their age group.
 Nursery care is available beginning at 9:45am and continues until the 10:00am service is over.

 We are an Anglican parish, rich in liturgy.
 Holy Communion is celebrated at both services.
 Our music blends the strong truths of the ancient hymns with the personal connection of contemporary praise music.
 Led by both a worship team and a choir, our music expresses our worship of God the Father, through His Son, Jesus, by the Holy Spirit.

 How do I join Christ-St. Paul’s?

-Christ-St. Paul’s has an interesting mix of people from other Episcopal churches as well as those from other traditions, and those who have no previous church affiliation.
+Christ-St. Paul’s is a welcoming parish with people from many church traditions, as well as many who have no previous church affiliation.

 A few times a year we offer CSP 101 for those interested in knowing more about Christ-St. Paul’s Parish, the Christian Faith & Anglican tradition.
 The purpose is simply to invite you to consider what joining Christ-St. Paul’s would look like.
 Feel free to ask questions, relax and get to know others interested in Christ-St. Paul’s.

 Also, once a year, we offer Inquirer’s Class in the spring.
 This is a study which prepares us for Confirmation by Bishop Mark Lawrence.